froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-2/solution.md

 ### Assign the "Storage Backup Contributor" Role to Backup Vault Managed Identity

-Go back to the Storage Account in the Primary Region (Germany West Central).
+Go back to the Storage Account in the Primary Region (France Central).
 Navigate to the **Access Control (IAM)** tab and add a role assignment.

 ![image](./img/061.png)